 The National Parks Conservation Association's Core Values:

 At NPCA our work to protect and enhance our national parks is guided by six core values: Commitment to Mission, Empowerment, Teamwork, Accountability, Innovation, and Diversity.

 Our core values embolden NPCA to achieve excellence;unite us with one another, our members, volunteers and partners; and fuel our commitment to become the catalyst and leader of a national parks movement that fulfills our shared mission to protect and enhance America's national parks for present and future generations.

 The Uinta-Wasatch-Cache National Forest has a net acreage of 2,169,596 acres, and Timpanogos Cave National Monument is located entirely within the Pleasant Grove Ranger District.
 Scenic beauty on the Forest offers unlimited recreational opportunities throughout the year.
 Whether you enjoy skiing, snowboarding, snowmobiling, hiking, mountain biking, camping, picnicking, fishing, boating, swimming, horseback riding, etc., you can find the recreational experience you are seeking.
 Because of the abundance of recreation opportunities and the large urban population along the Wasatch Front, the Uinta-Wasatch-Cache National Forest is one of the most heavily visited in the entire National Forest System.

-The Monument and the Pleasant Grove Ranger District work together as sister agencies, sharing staff and expertise as they manage of their respective public lands in and around American Fork Canyon.
+Timpanogos Cave National Monument and the Pleasant Grove Ranger District work together as they manage of these respective public lands in and around American Fork Canyon.

 Pleasant Grove Ranger District